Samuel Anoints David

-David then asked Ahimelech the Hittite and Abishai son of Zeruiah, Joab’s brother, “Who will go down into the camp with me to Saul?”
+David then asked Ahimelek the Hittite and Abishai son of Zeruiah, Joab’s brother, “Who will go down into the camp with me to Saul?”

 7 So David and Abishai went to the army by night, and there was Saul, lying asleep inside the camp with his spear stuck in the ground near his head.
 Abner and the soldiers were lying around him.

 8 Abishai said to David, “Today God has delivered your enemy into your hands.
-Now let me pin him to the ground with one thrust of my spear; I won’t strike him twice.”
+Now let me pin him to the ground with one thrust of the spear; I won’t strike him twice.”

 12 So David took the spear and water jug near Saul’s head, and they left.
 No one saw or knew about it, nor did anyone wake up.
 They were all sleeping, because the Lord had put them into a deep sleep.

-Then Saul said to David, “May you be blessed, my son David; you will do great things and surely triumph.”
+Then Saul said to David, “May you be blessed, David my son; you will do great things and surely triumph.”

 1 But David thought to himself, “One of these days I will be destroyed by the hand of Saul.
 The best thing I can do is to escape to the land of the Philistines.
 Then Saul will give up searching for me anywhere in Israel, and I will slip out of his hand.”